CUPSMethods/CUPSMethods.github.io/_posts/2016-10-07-social-network-analysis.md

 ### Plan

-Now that we have got our workflow established and our Python distribution installed, this week we will take a look at [NetworkX](https://networkx.github.io/), a Python library designed for easy creation, analysis, and visualization of network structures.
+Now that we have got our Python distribution installed, this week we will take a look at [NetworkX](https://networkx.github.io/), a Python library designed for easy creation, analysis, and visualization of network structures.
 Along the way we'll learn more broadly useful Python "tricks" and data manipulation techniques, so hopefully you can get a lot out of it even if you never end up doing network analysis!

 ### Setup Instructions